axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 After the deploy process is finished, an output log panel will be displayed, you can see all information which collected during the deployment process.

-Now, if deployment process is success, your workflows are imported and administrator can check, edit them before they are ready to use by user.
+Now, if the deployment process is success, your workflows are imported and administrator can check, edit them before they are ready to use by user.

 .. figure:: images/deployment-result.png